DNM1008/Computer-Vision/readme.md

 ## Models in use

-Currently, Yolov8l from ultralytics is being used, but options such as CSRNet or RT-DETR are either bing explored, this document will mention their use should they every become the main model in use.
+Currently, Yolov8l from Ultralytics is being used, but options such as CSRNet or RT-DETR are either being explored, this document will mention their use should they every become the main model in use.

-## Graphical application
+## Graphical demo applications

 To make it easy to implement, the models are implemented in simple GUI applications, which utilises the Qt5 framework to ensure that this application